davidpet/snippets/cpp/Classes/017 - Nested Classes - explanation.md

 # Nested Classes

-In the above code, we have demonstrated the concept of nested classes in C++.
+In the code, we have demonstrated the concept of nested classes in C++.
 A nested class is a class that is declared within another class, known as the enclosing class.
 The nested class is a member of the enclosing class, and has the same access rights as any other member.

 The nested class 'Inner' is defined within the class 'Outer'.
 It has a public member variable 'inner_var', and can be instantiated and used like any other class.
 The enclosing class 'Outer' also has a member function 'printInnerVar()' that creates an instance of 'Inner' and prints the value of 'inner_var'.